wineslab/dApp-framework/README.md

 ### Configuration for OAI

-For every configuration of the E3 interface, make sure that do_SRS flag is set to 0.
+For every configuration of the E3 interface, ensure that the `do_SRS` flag is set to `0`.

+If you are using a USRP radio, it is recommended to set 3/4 sampling by using the `-E` flag in both the OAI and dApp software.
+This flag should not be used for standard Radio Units (RUs).

-### System configuration for OTA
+### System configuration for IPC

-This part of the guide is inteded to be only if running with `--ota` **and** with Unix Domain Sockets (UDSs).
+This part of the guide is inteded to be only if running with Unix Domain Sockets (UDSs).
 If we need the dApp to run in a different user than OAI (e.g., $USER vs root) we need to create a specific unix users group called `dapp` and we assign root and user to this group to enable shared UDS through a dedicated folder:

 ```bash